nervosnetwork/rfcs/README.md

 ### 1. Discuss Your Idea with Community

-Before submiting a RFC pull request, you should proposal the idea or document to [Nervos RFCs Chatroom](https://t.me/nervos_rfcs) or [Nervos RFCs Mailing List](https://groups.google.com/a/nervos.org/d/forum/rfcs).
+Before submitting a RFC pull request, you should send the draft to community to solicit initial feedbacks.
+The [#rfc-chat discord channel](https://discord.gg/SWE7AtDKc4) or [Nervos Talk](https://talk.nervos.org/) are both good places to go.

-### 2. Propose Your RFC
+### 2. Create A Pull Request

 After discussion, please create a pull request to propose your RFC: